maxfierrog/maxfierrog.github.io/content/_index.md

 Howdy!
 I'm Max, and I am in your user space.

-If you are looking for my technical experience, take a look at my [resume](/resume/).
-If you want to get to know me a little better, there is a corresponding wall of text in my [about page](/about/).
-Otherwise, feel free to take a look at my [favorite music](/music/), or read through one of my longer-form posts below.
+If you would like to get to know me a little better, I wrote a wall of text in the [about section](/about/).
+You can also see [my resume](/resume/) if you would like.
+Some of my favorite music is [here](/music/), too.
+I like to write on occasion, and you can find some of my senseless ramblings below.

 **Email:** `maxfierro (at) berkeley.edu`